Ocala Wills, Trusts, and Probate Lawyer

 To determine how your assets should be divided, it is important to list and catalog everything you own.
 Leaving an asset out of your estate plan could be a major issue, as it could force your beneficiaries to go through probate for that single asset.

-Identify and Update Beneficiaries
+Identifying and Updating Beneficiaries

 Your beneficiaries are the parties set to inherit your assets after you die.
 Picking these individuals is not a one-off decision, as it is important to review your beneficiaries regularly.